VincentJian/zkchartsexporting/README.md

 # zkchartsexporting

-This is a sample that demonstrats how to export ZK Charts without exporting server.
+This is a sample that demonstrates how to export ZK Charts without exporting server.

 For more details, refer to [ZK Samlltalk](http://books.zkoss.org/wiki/Small_Talks/2015/August/An_alternative_idea_of_exporting_ZK_Charts)